hushmirror/hush3/doc/relnotes/README.md

     * New Sietch feature: Sitech-ified `z_shieldcoinbase`
       * This RPC now leaks less metadata by making it hard for blockchain analysts to know which of the three outputs has value.
       * This also increases Hush's "anonset velocity", which is how fast we increase our anonymity set, or "anonset".
+    * Thanks to [LuckPool](https://luckpool.net) for a patch that fixes how the longest chain is calculated.
+      * This bug can prevent mining pools from making payout transactions, which is why this release is HIGHLY RECOMMENDED for mining pools.
     * Previously you could only run `stop` while Hush was in RPC warmup, but now additional RPCs are allowed:
       * `stop` - Oops, you started hushd on accident a few seconds ago?
 Now you can stop it without waiting.
       * `help` - Get help during long rescans, finally!